kororaproject/kp-documentation/Contribution-Guidelines.md

 All images are to be placed in the `img `folder.

 When naming your images please name them using the name of your file and if multiple images, further name them with a number or heading for which they are under, for example: `Contibution-Guidelines-Fork.png`.

+Anyone with any questions or unable to contribute in this format please contact us at **team@kororaproject.org**.